ImpactsWiki/pyko/_sources/manual.md

     * Initial gaps
     * Dynamic fracture
     * Void closure on contact
-* Gravitational acceleration (needs more testing)
+* Gravitational acceleration
+    * Initialization of isothermal layers only
 * Equations of state
     * Ideal gas
     * Mie-Gr&uuml;neisen
     * Tillotson (needs more testing)
-    * Tabular/SESAME, with tools for tabulated ANEOS
+    * Tabular/SESAME, with tools for tabulated ANEOS; interpolation schemes are currently very simple
 * Input and output
     * For testing and comparison to fortran KO:<br>
       Fixed formatting ascii input and output files